msqd/harp/docs/apps/rules/on_remote_request.rst

 - ``event``: the :class:`HttpClientFilterEvent <harp_apps.http_client.events.HttpClientFilterEvent>` instance.
 - ``endpoint``: the endpoint name for this transaction, as defined in your configuration.
 - ``request``: the prepared :class:`httpx.Request` instance, ready to be sent.
 - ``response``: an eventual :class:`httpx.Response` instance, but most probably None.
-It will be set if the script (or another script that happened before this one) calls :meth:`harp_apps.http_client.events.HttpClientFilterEvent.set_response(...) <.set_response>`.
-After the event is processed, the http client will bypass sending the outgoing request this response if it is set.
-Please note that you must use the setter function, setting the response value using ``response = ...`` will not work.
-- ``set_response``: a function to set the :class:`httpx.Response` to be returned to the client (bypassing the outgoing http request).
+Set this to a :class:`httpx.Response` to forge a response, bypassing the remote request.
 - ``stop_propagation``: a function to stop the event propagation to the next event in the chain.